th1j5/ouroboros.rocks/content/en/docs/Concepts/problem_osi.md

-universally valid theoretical model, if we have no clear definitions of the fundamental concepts and no clearly defined set of rules that unequivocally lay out what the _necessary and sufficient conditions for networking_ are, then everybody is _engineering in the dark_, and progress in developing computer networks is condemned to a sisyphean effort of perpetual incremental fixes, its fate to remain a craft that builds on tradition to keep the cobbling together of an ever-growing bungle of technologies and protocols within the limits of manageability.
+universally valid theoretical model, if we have no clear definitions of the fundamental concepts and no clearly defined set of rules that unequivocally lay out what the _necessary and sufficient conditions for networking_ are, then we are all just _engineering in the dark_.
+Progress in developing computer networks is condemned to a sisyphean effort of perpetual incremental fixes, its fate to remain a craft that builds on tradition, cobbling together an ever-growing bungle of technologies and protocols that stretches the limits of manageability.